awjag/screenshot/README.md

 FONT_NAME - the path to the font.
 Make sure it is a .ttf font.

+the other macros are self explanatory so I won't explain them...

 # Dependencies

 CSFML - https://github.com/SFML/CSFML (or sudo pacman -S csfml)